 The Netzarim Response:

 As most people know, Bible interpretations vary, and the best thing is to check the original Hebrew versions.
 Jews for Judaism says that the KJV has incorrectly translated Daniel 9:26 because the Hebrew says, "has nothing" or "shall have nothing".
 While this might be the case, HOW does it prove that this verse is NOT speaking of Yeshua?
-Anyone who has read and understands the New Covenant knows - Yeshua, YHWH-Come-in-the-Flesh, was a servant who truly "had nothing" while He was on earth, especially during the last three years on earth, before He was crucified.
+Anyone who has read and understands the New Covenant knows - Yeshua our Redeemer, was a servant who truly "had nothing" while he was on earth, especially during the last three years on earth, before he was crucified.

 And speaking of our Savior, we would like to challenge Jews for Judaism to produce any messiah, living or dead (other than Yeshua of Nazareth) who can or has fulfilled even half dozen of the predictions concerning Messiah!